-Have you ever wondered if you need a ‘health check up’ even though you’re feeling healthy?
+Have you ever wondered if you need a ‘health check-up’ even though you’re feeling healthy?

-We interviewed Dr Sir-Kit Leong, General Practitioner at SmartClinics Clayfield Medical Centre to find out when you should start having a general health check, and what’s involved…
+We interviewed Dr Sir-Kit Leong, General Practitioner at SmartClinics Clayfield Medical Centre, to find out when you should start having a general health check, and what’s involved.

 Q: What exactly is a health check?

-Dr Leong: To put simply, it’s an analysis of your current lifestyle and medical history to find out if we need to work on anything to reduce your risk of developing chronic health problems or diseases.
+Dr Leong: To put it simply, it’s an analysis of your current lifestyle and medical history to find out if we need to work on anything to reduce your risk of developing chronic health problems or diseases.
 The goal is to help you to lead a healthier life so we look at ways to make that happen.

-Q: How old should you be when you have your first check up?
+Q: How old should you be when you have your first check-up?

 Dr Leong: Health checks are important for everybody, regardless of your age, even if you’re feeling healthy.
 Health checks are advised for patients who are aged 40 – 49, and above 60 years old.
 Nonetheless there are preventative health measures which are important too in children and young adults.